Schedule – NM Prickly Pear Festival

 Our festival and vendor market opens, with vendors selling all kinds of prickly pear food, beverages, arts, and crafts.
 For a full list of vendors visit our vendor page

-OffCenter Arts will lead festival goers in making their own prickly pear silk screened prints with block prickly pear ink.
-Create your own beautiful prickly pear inspired art, at one of two sessions throughout the day.
+Ayemurs Print Studio will lead festival goers in making their own prickly pear block prints.
+Create your own beautiful prickly pear inspired art, at one of two sessions throughout the festival.
+Your can register in advance here or sign up in person

 Prickly Pear Cochineal Dye Workshop

-Led by Gutierrez Hubbell House contributor Kalyn Finnell, in this workshop attendees will dye fabric together with cochineal insects, which live on the pads of the nopal and have been harvested for dyeing for centuries.
-While getting their our hands dirty, festival goers will learn about the history of dyeing with cochineal, as well as the processes involved in natural dyeing.
-(The workshop is free, but spots are limited.
-Sign up to reserve your spot here)
+Learn about one of the worlds oldest natural dyes with, Kayln Finnell, in this workshop attendees will dye fabric together with cochineal insects, which live on the pads of the nopal and have been harvested for dyeing for centuries.
+While getting their hands dirty, festival goers will learn about the history of dyeing with cochineal, as well as the processes involved in natural dyeing.
+Your can register in advance here or sign up in person

 –